vai9er/TermShark/README.md

     double get_elapsed_time(const struct timeval *start_time, const struct timeval *current_time)
     Calculates the elapsed time in seconds between the start time and the current packet's timestamp, used for tracking relative packet arrival times.

+Howard’s Contribution:
+	Displaying packets:
+	When the user presses the right arrow while selecting a packet, it will display more information in the right box.
+Pressing the up and down arrow keys allows scrolling.

+	void display_packet(WINDOW *win, PacketInfo *info)
+		WINDOW *win: The window in which the packet data will be displayed PacketInfo info: The packet to be displayed

+	This function determines what headers are important to display by examining the protocol field of the info struct.
+The remainder is a while loop that displays the current packet headers, and responds to directional arrow keys to enable.
+To exit the while loop simply press the left arrow key.

+    Filtering Packets:
+    Pressing “F” while on the main packet list, moves the cursor to the top input text box where you are able to type specific keywords that will filter the packet list.

+    typedef struct FilterItem_t {
+        enum FilterField field; // either source ip, destination ip or protocol int negate; // whether or not to negate char value[MAX_SEARCH_VALUE_LEN]; // the string to filter by } FilterItem;

+    typedef struct Filters_t {
+        int list_size; // the current number of filters FilterItem filters[100]; // the list of filters char filter_string[MAX_FILTER_LEN];
+        int filter_pos;
+    } Filters;

+    int match_filters(Filters *filters, PacketInfo *info)
+        Filters *filters: The list of filters
+        PacketInfo *info: The packet to check against the filters returns True iff the packet matches all the filters

+    This function is a helper for determining whether or not a packet is matching the currently applied filters

+    void type_filter_box(WINDOW *win)
+        WINDOW *win: The window that will be typed

+    This is the function responsible for reading keyboard inputs and saving the contents of the filter string to a buffer.
+There is a loop that parses this string and looks for keywords such as “src=”, “dst=”, and “proto=” and the subsequent value to filter by.
+It also checks if the first character is a “!” and negates the following expression, so “!src=127.0.0.1” is a valid filter.